Finding Poly, Non-Exclusive Relationships

 Jim’s expertise has been recognized by his selection to present at nine major conferences for the sexuality therapy and research professions since 2002.
 In 2015, he published his first research paper, with anthropologist Derrell Cox, II, in the journal Sexual and Relationship Therapy; that paper became a chapter in the 2015 academic volume, Sexuality and Ageing.
 Jim also sits on the editorial board of the peer-reviewed Journal of Positive Sexuality.

-Dr. Elisabeth “Eli” Sheff is the foremost academic expert on polyamory in the US, and the worldwide expert on polyamorous families with children.
+Dr. Elisabeth “Eli” Sheff is the foremost academic expert on polyamory in the US and the worldwide expert on polyamorous families with children.
 Sheff’s first book, The Polyamorists Next Door (2014), details her 15-year study of poly families with kids and was just reprinted in paperback, and her second book Stories from the Polycule (2015) is an edited anthology of writings by poly folks.
 When Someone You Love is Polyamorous (2016) is Sheff’s shortest book that guides family members and significant others who are trying to understand a polyamorous loved one.
 Dr. Sheff specializes in gender and sexual minority families, kink/BDSM, and issues facing trans* people.
 She is the CEO and Director of Legal Services at the Sheff Consulting Group, a think-tank of experts specializing in unconventional and underserved populations.

 Kenneth R. Haslam MD (82) is a retired anesthesiologist living in a retirement community in Durham, NC with his partner Ann.
-For some 17 years he has been a Polyamory activist lecturing nationally and being a founding member as well as board member of several polyamory organizations.
+For some 17 years, he has been a Polyamory activist lecturing nationally and being a founding member as well as board member of several polyamory organizations.
 He was a failed serial monogamist with two unsuccessful monogamous marriages who discovered Polyamory at the age of 60.
 It changed his life.
 He became so interested in this new way of relationship building that he became an activist.
 In 2006 he established a collection of polyamory historical archives for the Kinsey Institute, Indiana University.
-Althoughhe is moving into senior citizen status he still participates in local Poly events.
-He teaches classes on aging and sexuality and non monogamy at Osher Lifelong Living (OLLI) at Duke University.
+Although he is moving into senior citizen status he still participates in local Poly events.
+He teaches classes on aging and sexuality and non-monogamy at Osher Lifelong Living (OLLI) at Duke University.
 He and his partner Ann have a classical Poly-Mono relationship of 7 years with all of the attendant problems.
 He tells his classes Polyamory is not for everyone and NOT for sissies.

 Scarlett Ross is a writer, teacher and practicing polyamorist with 22 years experience in many relationship styles.
 Half of those years include family cohabitation and co-raising children.
 Scarlett’s personal experience combines with her activism and independently driven research to uniquely inform her work.
 Scarlett lectures at a wide variety of venues on polyamory, the humorous side of living alternative love styles, women’s concerns, family dynamics, communication, spirituality and living intentionally brilliant lives.
-Scarlett is a also published author and editor.
+Scarlett is also a published author and editor.
 Scarlett currently works on the Board of Directors for the Relationship Equality Foundation and closely with the Atlanta Poly Weekend to create positive social, political and personal change in the community.
 When she’s not writing, speaking, or running her own virtual assistant business, Scarlett thrives on time with her family of choice, travel, sewing and art.